Types of membership

 Yes.
 It is not necessary to already be a member of the RMetS before applying to become a fellow.

 No. However, as part of the Code of Conduct, you are required to endeavour to keep abreast of relevant scientific and technical developments, and strive to improve your meteorological knowledge and competencies.

 Just one.
 It is only necessary to meet one of the ten criteria (see Resources - Guidance for applicants for RMetS fellowship).
 Applicants are discouraged from entering information against criteria that are not relevant to them, or in which they are less strong.

 The role of the referees is to give their views about whether you satisfy the two requirements for fellowship, and verify that you satisfy the chosen criteria (described in the ‘Guidance for applicants for RMetS fellowship’).
 Your referees will be sent your application form.
-At least one of your referees should be a fellow of RMetS.
-If you would like assistance in finding a referee who is a fellow please contact the Chief Executive at firstname.lastname@example.org
+At least one of your referees should be a fellow of RMetS, a register of all Fellows can be found here.
+If you would like assistance in finding a referee who is a fellow please contact the Membership Manager at firstname.lastname@example.org

 There is a Fellowship Committee appointed by Council that makes decisions about the awarding of fellowships.